KEEPING YOUR KITTEN SAFE

 Infection

-Being young, your kitten is especially susceptible to infectious diseases, especially of the stomach and intestines.
-Parasites, viruses or bacteria may cause vomiting and diarrhoea.
-Seek veterinary attention if there are any changes to your kitten’s normal eating, toileting or behaviour patterns.
+Being young, your kitten is especially susceptible to infectious diseases.
+Parasites, viruses or bacteria may cause disease in kittens and cats.
+Seek veterinary attention if you have any concerns about your kitten's health.
+Your veterinarian can also advise you on vaccination and parasite control.

 Poisoning